LukeWedmore/malawi_seismogenic_source_model/README.md

 ri_upper                       | real number | Upper recurrence interval estimate. <BR><BR>Calculated as 1&sigma; above the mean of the Monte Carlo simulations (assuming a log normal distribution). | Reported to two significant figures.
 MAFD_id                        | list        | List of integers of ID of equivalent structres in the Malawi Active Fault database | Multi-falut sources have multiple ID's.

 List and brief description of fault geometry, slip rate estimates and earthquake source attributes in the MSSD.
 Attributes are assigned to each rupture source, with section, fault, and multi-fault ruptures stored in separate files.
+For equations used we refer people to the original manuscript.

 ## Version Control